mohammadawwad/Python-Vision-Processing/README.md

     person 2: The Rock
     person 3: kevin Heart

-2) use the file renamer
+2) use the file renamer program to insure that all pictures have been labeled in sequential order woth the same name

 3) train using the facial recognition program